Using anti-squeezed Schr\"odinger cat states for detection of a given phase shift: Optical losses

 To quantify the nonclassicality of the lossy SC state, we use the volume of the negative part of its Wigner function (Wigner negativity) \(V_{\rm neg}\) defined by:

-This negativity captures genuinely quantum aspects of the state that can sharpen distinguishability and, in favorable regimes, drive the overlap toward (near-)orthogonality.
-In App.~\ref{app:negative-volume-of-sc-stae-derivation}, we develop an approximate approach for estimating the Wigner negativity volume of bright Schr\"odinger-cat states in the regime of large cat amplitude and performed antisqueezing.
+This negativity captures the genuinely quantum aspects of the state that can sharpen distinguishability, and in favorable regimes, drive the overlap toward (near) orthogonality.
+In Appendix~\ref{app:negative-volume-of-sc-stae-derivation}, we develop an approximate approach for estimating the Wigner negativity volume of bright Schrödinger cat states in the regime of large cat amplitude and performed antisqueezing, which gives